JL907/Sett/README.md

 * Alternate skills for different playstyles.

 ## Change Log
+`1.2.7`
+* Sett now gains 46 health per level (up from 23)
+* Sett Configuration file now has options to change Setts base attributes as well as his skill's damage, cooldowns, ect.
+* The Show Stopper now pops Sett up 5 units from the ground (down from 10)

 `1.2.6`
 * Fixed an issue with The Show Stopper impacting itself on enemy colliders such as Greater Wisps.